-This is the first year of a three year plan.
-While cases can be made that there has been some progress in the goal, COVID and staffing issues have created significant issues that impeded the year's progress.
+The focus of Goal 1 is to increase academic achievement for all students.
+This is the second year of a three year plan.
+While cases can be made that there has been some progress in the goal, staffing issues have created significant issues that impeded the year's progress.
 Reviewing the year's progress it can be said that we were successful in returning our students to the classroom environment successfully.
-While Professional Development was difficult to schedule and perform, the district did offer training of Trauma Informed care and have scheduled district wide AVID summer institute in San Diego.
+While Professional Development was difficult to schedule and perform, the district did offer training of tier I instruction in specific areas of Math and Science as well as AVID to address classroom management.
+A team of teachers participated in a scheduled district wide AVID summer institute in San Diego and another team is scheduled for this coming Summer.
 The District provided support to our new teachers through pairing up the teacher with an on-site teacher and provided mentor/induction programs to the new teachers.
-We fully implemented the desire to purchase necessary technology as well as acquire software programs that have direct impact on tier I and supplemental instruction.
+We fully implemented the ongoing upgrade to our district 1:1 initiative through the purchase of necessary technology as well as acquire software programs that have direct impact on tier I and supplemental instruction.
 We were able to maintain lower class sizes as planned and provide additional paraprofessional support to our RTI programs.
 ELD programs have made progress with additional hours of support provided.
-Given this, we anticipate the limited growth in year one will be built upon with positive growth in all actions in years two and three of this plan.
+Given this, we anticipate the limited growth in year one will be built upon with positive growth in all actions in the third year of this plan.

-The actions in this goal that were effective in attaining the following outcomes of LCAP priorities 2 and 4:
+The actions in this goal that were effective in attaining the following outcomes of LCAP: